-- 1. The applicants who reside outside of Japan must pay 30,000 yen as an international postal money order at the post office and submit the money order with the other application documents. - 2.
-The grantees of Japanese Government scholarship are exempted from paying the examination fee.
-If applicants are students with Japanese Government scholarship at other universities than Kobe University, they should submit a certificate of Japanese Government scholarship student. - 6 Photograph: Two photographs (4 cm x 3 cm), taken within the past three months, should be pasted on the application form and the ID for the examination. - 7 A copy of a Master's degree diploma or a letter that certifies the anticipated graduation. - 8 Academic Records: - 1.
+- 2. The grantees of Japanese Government scholarship are exempted from paying the examination fee.
+If applicants are students with Japanese Government scholarship at other universities than Kobe University, they should submit a certificate of Japanese Government scholarship student.
+Photograph: Two photographs (4 cm x 3 cm), taken within the past three months, should be pasted on the application form and the ID for the examination. - 6 A copy of a Master's degree diploma or a letter that certifies the anticipated graduation. - 7 Academic Records: - 1.
 Undergraduate level: The record must be certified by the dean or the president of the applicant's university. - 2.
-Master's level: The record must be certified by the dean or the president of the applicant's graduate school. - 9 Master's Thesis - (a) Applicants who have completed a Master's course: i) A copy of the Master's thesis, or published manuscript(s) equivalent to the thesis. ii) A copy of the summary of the Master's thesis in English (about 1,200 words).
-Use A4 size paper and attach a cover sheet (Form No. 6). (b) Applicants who anticipate a Master's degree: A copy of the summary of the research program - (b) Applicants who anticipate a Master's degree: A copy of the summary of the research program in the Master's course in English (about 1,200 words).
-Use A4 size paper and attach a cover sheet (Form No. 6). - (c) Copies of published manuscript(s), if any. - 10 Research Plan: Describe your research proposal (goal, objectives, and experimental designs) in English (about 1,200 words).
-Use A4 size paper and attach a cover sheet (Form No.7). - 11 Certificate of Residence: An applicant who resides in Japan must submit a copy of the "Certificate of Residence" issued within 30 days by a local administration office in Japan or copies of both sides of the "Resident Card" issued by a Municipal office. - 12 Self-addressed Forms: Fill in your address and name.
+Master's level: The record must be certified by the dean or the president of the applicant's graduate school. - 8 Master's Thesis: - (a) Applicants who have completed a Master's course: i) A copy of the Master's thesis, or published manuscript(s) equivalent to the thesis. ii) A copy of the summary of the Master's thesis in English (about 1,200 words).
+Use A4 size paper and attach a cover sheet (Form No. 6). (b) Applicants who anticipate a Master's degree: A copy of the summary of the research program in the Master's course in English (about 1,200 words).
+Use A4 size paper and attach a cover sheet (Form No. 6). - (c) Copies of published manuscript(s), if any. - 9 Research Plan: Describe your research proposal (goal, objectives, and experimental designs) in English (about 1,200 words).
+Use A4 size paper and attach a cover sheet (Form No.7). - 10 Certificate of Residence: An applicant who resides in Japan must submit a copy of the "Certificate of Residence" issued within 30 days by a local administration office in Japan or copies of both sides of the "Resident Card" issued by a Municipal office. - 11 Self-addressed Forms: Fill in your address and name.
 (Form No. 8) - (2) Submission by mail

-When submitting the forms by mail, be sure to send them by registered special delivery mail, and do not forget to indicate "Application Forms for Doctoral Course" in red on the envelope and enclose a self-addressed Envelope (23.5cm X12cm) with 362 yen-stamps.
+When submitting the forms by mail, be sure to send them by registered special delivery mail, and do not forget to indicate "Application Forms for Doctoral Course" in red on the envelope and enclose a self-addressed Envelope (23.5cm x 12cm) with 344 yen-stamps.